GeoffCox/geoffcox.github.io/README.md

 <i class="fa fa-github"/> [Swag-O on GitHub](https://github.com/GeoffCox/swago)

+## react-splitter
+If you aren't familiar with splitter controls, they allow the user to drag a separator to change the relative size of two panes.
+The split can be vertical or horizontal.
+Splitters can often be nested to allow for more sophsticated control of layouts.

+I found problems with all of the popular splitter libraries that I tried (about 5 of them).
+I didn't feel good using any of them in shipping projects.
+I realized that using CSS grid templates along with the high performance dynamic style updates from styled-components could be used to create a responsive splitter that used CSS layout to correctly set the sizes.

+I wrote this simple splitter using CSS grid templates, styled-components, and react-measure.
+There are still some features to add, which I'll be working on in the near future.

+<i class="fa fa-github"/> [react-splitter on GitHub](https://github.com/GeoffCox/react-splitter)

 ##  Recoil JS examples
 [Recoil JS](http://recoiljs.org) is a new application state management library for React applications.
 Developed under facebook/experimental, it is still in its early stages (i.e. unstable).
 It solves the same problems that Redux and MobX tackle.
 Recoil shows a lot of promise as a very lightweight library built for the hooks API.